-- (3) In exercising a power under subsection (2), the Minister must have regard to any relevant information that: - (a) relates to discounts or incentives; and - (b) was disclosed in compliance with the price disclosure requirements referred to in Division 3B. - (4) In exercising a power under subsection (2), the Minister may have regard to the following: - (a) the extent to which the discount or incentive will compromise the responsible person's capacity to continue to supply the brand of the pharmaceutical item; - (b) whether the responsible person will consistently maintain adequate stock levels of the brand of the pharmaceutical item in the future; - (c) the extent to which the discount or incentive will compromise another person's capacity to continue to supply another brand of the pharmaceutical item; - (d) any other matter the Minister thinks is relevant. - (5) The refusals referred to in paragraphs (2)(c) and (d) are not legislative instruments.
+- (3) In exercising a power under subsection (2), the Minister must have regard to any relevant information that: - (a) relates to discounts or incentives; and - (b) was disclosed in compliance with the price disclosure requirements referred to in Division 3B. - (4) In exercising a power under subsection (2), the Minister may have regard to the following: - (a) the extent to which the discount or incentive will compromise the responsible person's capacity to continue to supply the brand of the pharmaceutical item; - (b) whether the responsible person will consistently maintain adequate stock levels of the brand of the pharmaceutical item in the future; - (ba) whether the responsible person has breached section 99AEKB; - (c) the extent to which the discount or incentive will compromise another person's capacity to continue to supply another brand of the pharmaceutical item; - (d) any other matter the Minister thinks is relevant. - (5) The refusals referred to in paragraphs (2)(c) and (d) are not legislative instruments.